Gandhi dynasty scion takes on low caste "queen" in India vote

 The son, grandson and great-grandson of former prime ministers, Gandhi is considered likely to take over as prime minister from Singh, but the timing is not clear.
 He said this week that becoming prime minister did not interest him for now.

-A poor showing in Uttar Pradesh would leave the Congress party weaker than ever as the country gears up for the general election.
+A poor showing in Uttar Pradesh would leave the Congress party weaker than ever as the country gears up for a 2014 general election.
 Congress now holds 22 of 403 seats in the local legislature and the most optimistic forecasts would give it about 80.

 'OTHERS DID NOTHING'